What do I need to know about lupus?

 What Kinds of Doctors Treat Lupus?

 Most people with lupus will be treated by a rheumatologist, who is a specialist in the diseases of joints and muscles.
 However, if you have rashes or lesions from cutaneous lupus you will see a dermatologist, a specialist in diseases that affect the skin (including the scalp and the mouth).
+A list of rheumatologists thoughout the state of Wisconsin is available.

 Because lupus can cause damage to any part of the body, other specialists may be necessary, such as a nephrologist, who specializes in kidney problems; a cardiologist, who specializes in heart problems; a neurologist, who specializes in problems that affect the brain and nervous system; or an perinatologist, who specializes in high-risk pregnancies.